 While we reported a net loss on a GAAP basis of \$79 million for 2008, our income from continuing operations, before non-cash impairment charges and store closing expenses, was \$106 million, a 71 percent improvement over the comparable income from continuing operations in 2007.
 (Income from continuing operations before non-cash impairment charges and store closing expenses is a non-GAAP financial measure.
-Our fourth quarter earnings release, issued March 4, 2009 and available on our website www.footlocker-inc.com, contains a schedule reconciling these amounts with our GAAP income.)
+Our Form 10-K for the 2008 fiscal year, which is available on our website www.footlocker-inc.com, contains a schedule reconciling these amounts with our GAAP income.)